In this section:

 Non-Traditional Freshman Requirements

 GED students and students who graduated from high school more than three years before applying to the University are reviewed based on their secondary high school transcript and/or GED scores.
-Students out of high school three or more years must submit a resume and an essay.
+Students out of high school three or more years must submit a time lined resume and an essay.

 Freshman Application Requirements and Procedures

 All freshman application requirements including but not limited to deadlines, application costs, special admissions requirements and online application procedures are online at salemstate.edu/admissions.
 Back to Top